Samantha Roscoe: National team career

 In May 2019, Roscoe was named in an extended squad for the Great Britain national team.
 In November 2020, she made Great Britain's final squad for the EuroBasket qualifiers but did not receive any game time in their lone match.

 Personal life

 Roscoe is the daughter of Carole and Gary Roscoe.

 Roscoe completed her master's degree at Manchester Metropolitan University.

+After retiring from playing, Roscoe moved to Bristol to settle down with her partner, fellow basketball player Raphell Thomas-Edwards.
+She began working for Bristol Sport.